Step into this fully restored bona fide Peranakan family home, and admire the many antiques and heirlooms worthy of any museum collection.

 Packed with cafes, independent boutiques as well as traditional stores, the Kampong Glam district is a popular destination for visitors and locals alike.

-It is also a treasure trove of good food — you’ll find nearly a bit of everything, be it authentic Indonesian-style food or Mexican cuisine.
+It's also a treasure trove of good food––you’ll find nearly a bit of everything, be it authentic Indonesian-style food or Mexican cuisine.
 So kick-start your foodie adventures in this colourful ethnic enclave, with the help of this dining list.

 Seek out the heritage-rich restaurants and eateries that locals frequent; some of these boast a history even older than Singapore’s!

 Top of the must-visits is Singapore Zam Zam, an Indian Muslim restaurant that has been open since 1908.
-This family-run business specialises in biryani (rice cooked with spices and meat); share the dish or go in hungry, to savour the generous portions served.
+This family-run business specialises in briyani (an Indian spiced rice dish with meat or vegetables); share the dish or go in hungry, to savour the generous portions served.

-Other popular picks include murtabak (stuffed pan-fried pancake) as well as roti prata (fried flat bread), which are popular breakfast-lunch favourites usually dipped with the accompanying curries.
+Other popular picks include murtabak (stuffed pan-fried pancake) as well as roti prata (South Indian flatbread), which are popular breakfast-lunch favourites, usually dipped with the accompanying curries.

 Further along North Bridge Road is Warong Nasi Pariaman, an eatery with a history that dates back to 1948.
-It specialises in nasi padang, which is steamed rice served with Indonesian-style dishes like beef rendang (caramelised spiced beef) and ayam goreng (chicken deep fried in coconut oil).
+It specialises in nasi padang, which is steamed rice served with Indonesian-style dishes like beef rendang (braised meat cooked in coconut milk and spices) and ayam goreng (chicken deep fried in coconut oil).

 Do visit this eatery early in the day, for it closes by mid-afternoon.

 For rustic kampung (Malay village) dishes, try Hajah Maimunah, a restaurant and catering group that’s been around since the nineties.
-Feast on a spread of dishes such as Sundanese grilled chicken and tahu telur, which is a plate of fried tofu, eggs and vegetables topped with prawn paste sauce.
+Feast on a spread of dishes such as Sundanese grilled chicken and tahu telur (fried tofu, eggs and vegetables topped with prawn paste sauce).
+Another must-try: the siput sedut (sea snails in coconut milk gravy).

 The charm of Kampong Glam lies in that deft mix of the old and the new.
 You’ll just as easily find traditional shops hawking carpets, perfumes and nonya kebayas (Peranakan-style blouse and dress), as well as cool cafes just a stone’s throw away.